lab1092/blender-manual_ja/manual/modeling/meshes/editing/duplicating/screw.rst

 =====

 - This tool works only with Meshes.
-- In :guilabel:`Edit Mode`, the button for the :guilabel:`Screw` tool operation is located in the :guilabel:`Mesh Tools` Panel, (shortcut :kbd:`T`) → Add → Screw Button.
+- In *Edit Mode*, the button for the *Screw* tool operation is located in the *Mesh Tools* Panel, (shortcut :kbd:`T`) → Add → Screw Button.
 - To use this tool, you need to create at least one open profile or line to be used as a vector for the height, angular vector and to give Blender a direction.
-- The :guilabel:`Screw` function uses two points given by the open line to create an initial vector to calculate the height and basic angle of the translation vector that is added to the "Spin" for each full rotation (see examples below).
+- The *Screw* function uses two points given by the open line to create an initial vector to calculate the height and basic angle of the translation vector that is added to the "Spin" for each full rotation (see examples below).
 If the vector is created with only two vertices at the same **X**, **Y** and **Z** location (which won't give Blender a vector value for height), this will create a normal "Spin".
 - Having at least one vector line, you can add other closed support profiles that will follow this vector during the extrusions (See limitations).
 - The direction of the extrusions is calculated by two determinant factors, your point of view in Global Space and the position of your cursor in the 3DView Space using Global coordinates.
-- The profile and the vector must be fully selected in :guilabel:`Edit Mode` before you click the :guilabel:`Screw Button` (See Limitations.)
+- The profile and the vector must be fully selected in *Edit Mode* before you click the *Screw Button* (See Limitations.)
-- When you have the vector for the open profile and the other closed profiles selected, click the :guilabel:`Screw` Button.
+- When you have the vector for the open profile and the other closed profiles selected, click the *Screw* Button.

 Limitations